jrfnl/clearPHP/rules/constant-condition.md

 <!-- Good Practices -->
 # Constant Condition

-Constant conditions signals a debug situation (forcing some rare behavior), a bug or a typo.
+Constant conditions signal a debug situation (forcing some rare behavior), a bug or a typo.

 ```php
 <?php